 - Opt-in text messaging, where parents can sign up on behalf of a minor, giving consent to receive text messages any time the data-sharing service is interrupted for any reason

 As a person living with a CGM sensor for almost 13 years now, I can honestly say it’s difficult not to become overly reliant on the technology.
 Incidents like this are a good reminder to be aware of how to handle my glucose tracking and insulin dosing in case of power outage.

 Meanwhile, Dexcom and other CGM manufacturers need to be keenly aware of how absolutely mission-critical their product is to their customers.
 They need to be prepared to jump on a crisis – like it was their own child groaning in the next room!

 Only then can they ethically promote the message that diabetes parents having been sharing amongst themselves for the past years: “Thank God for CGM -- you can finally sleep at night!”

 Amy Tenderich is the Founder & Editor of DiabetesMine, a news and advocacy resource she started after her own diagnosis with type 1 diabetes in 2003.
 She has become a nationally known patient advocate, public speaker, researcher and consultant, who runs a series of influential DiabetesMine Innovation forums.
-When not working, she enjoys hiking, her three daughters, and the great outdoors in the San Francisco Bay Area.
+When not working, she enjoys spending time with her three daughters, and hiking the great outdoors in the San Francisco Bay Area.